davidclough/node/_documents/javascript-guide/javascript-guide.md

 The main three properties of interest are `call()`, `apply()` and `bind()`. `call()` and `apply()` allow you to specify what `this` refers to within a function when it is executed on a particular occasion and are explained in [this section](#language-call-and-apply) further up.

-The `bind()` method creates a _new function_ that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
+The `bind()` method creates a _new function_ that, when called, has its `this` keyword set to the object set in the original bind() call.
 It works in all good browsers and IE9 and above.

-It is rather a specialist method that you won't use commonly but may need in certain situations were you need a copy of a function where the value of `this` within the function has been permanently altered.
-Optionally you can also make sure that the first few parameters are permanently set and the parameters supply when that new function is called are appended afterwards.
+It is rather a specialist method that you won't use commonly but may need in certain situations were you need a copy of a function where the value of `this` within that function has been permanently altered.
+Optionally you can also specify some parameters to prepend to any parameters provided whenever somebody calls the function.

 One such real world specialist area is commonly used pattern when defining event handlers using ES2015 in React.
 Here is a partial sample.
 Don't worry too much about trying to understand it.
 The fact is that in the `onClickSave()` method `this` is not automatically bound to the CoursesPage class instance.
-Without the `bind()` call within the constructor to ensure that that _is_ now the case, the `this` in `onClickSave()` would actually refer to the `<input />` object that had just been clicked.
+Without the `bind()` call within the constructor to ensure that that _is_ now the case, the `this` in `onClickSave()` would actually refer to the `<input />` object that the user has just clicked.

     class CoursesPage extends React.Component {
       constructor(props, context) {